Skip to main content

 Editorial commentary

 DUAs are most commonly used for HIPAA limited datasets (where the agreement is mandatory under 45 CFR §164.514(e)), for restricted-use data from federal statistical agencies, and for controlled-access datasets from repositories such as dbGaP and the UK Data Service.
+For university-to-university transfers of research data, many U.S. institutions instead start from the standard FDP Data Transfer and Use Agreement (DTUA).
 The agreement is signed by institutionally authorised officials on both sides and binds the recipient institution, not the individual researcher.
 Standard provisions include a defined research purpose, listed authorised users, no-attempt-to-re-identify language, prohibition on onward transfer, secure-storage and access-control requirements, and an obligation to destroy or return data on study completion.

 References